-- (1) The board of directors (Board) of Toronto Hydro Corporation (Corporation) has established the Audit Committee (Committee) to assist the Board in fulfilling its corporate governance and oversight responsibilities with respect to financial reporting, internal financial control structure, financial risk management systems and external audit functions. - (2) The composition, responsibilities and authority of the Committee are set out in this Charter. - (3) This Charter and the by-laws of the Corporation and such other procedures, not inconsistent therewith, as the Committee may adopt from time to time shall govern the meetings and procedures of the Committee.
+- (a) The board of directors (Board) of Toronto Hydro Corporation (Corporation) has established the Audit Committee (Committee) to assist the Board in fulfilling its corporate governance and oversight responsibilities with respect to financial reporting, internal financial control structure, financial risk management systems, internal audit and external audit functions. - (b) The composition, responsibilities and authority of the Committee are set out in this Charter. - (c) This Charter and the by-laws of the Corporation and such other procedures, not inconsistent therewith, as the Committee may adopt from time to time shall govern the meetings and procedures of the Committee.